As you probably already know, HVAC marketing for your company has dramatically changed this year.

 Step 6: On-Site SEO Digital Marketing Strategies You Can Use

 After you’ve found what keywords you’re going to target, you need to optimize your website around them.
-In most scenarios, it’s best to optimize your homepage for your main keywords and building additional landing pages for any secondary keywords.
+In most scenarios, it’s best to optimize your homepage for your main keywords and build additional landing pages for any secondary keywords.
 For example, you could optimize your homepage for Chicago-based HVAC terms and build landing pages for any cities outside of Chicago such as “Evanston heating and cooling”.

 You don’t need to go crazy and stuff your keywords all over your pages.
 You just need to have them in the places that hold the most weight.

 Those include your title, first sentence, the header tag, and last sentence.
 Your keyword density should never exceed 1-3% for any page.
 Make sure you also optimize your META information for each page you’re targeting as well.

 Here’s how that would look: